 Alcohol & Other Drugs

-Research suggests that the majority of students use alcohol, at least occasionally.
-Use of alcohol in moderation is not necessarily problematic.
-However, a maladaptive pattern of use can progress into substance abuse or dependence, which often involves negative social, occupational, academic, legal, physiological, and / or physical consequences.
-The same is true for other substances, which can be even more dangerous.
+Many students do not use alcohol for a variety of reasons.
+Research suggests that while the majority of students do use alcohol, at least occasionally, most of that use occurs in moderation.
+However, a maladaptive pattern of alcohol use can progress into negative social, occupational, academic, legal, physiological, and / or physical consequences.
+The same is true for other substances, each of which comes with their own degree of risk and associated negative consequences.

 Opioid Epidemic Awareness & Treatment